-how to talk about sex in non-blaming, non-shaming ways.
+- how to talk about sex in non-blaming, non-shaming ways.

-Many reliable sources of sex education and sex therapy talk about three to six main causes of sexual problems.
+Many reliable sources of sex education and sex therapy discuss three to six main causes of sexual problems.
 In this post I’ll list five main groups of causes of sexual problems.

 The main causes of sexual problems are:

 These can be either hormonal (puberty, menopause); cardiovascular (blood flow); and/or neurological (nerve conduction).
 This may be the result of medications; drugs (recreational or prescribed); alcohol; acute or chronic illnesses (like diabetes), disability, pain or hereditary factors like low oestrogen or low testosterone.

 Some of the following factors can contribute to sexual problems – anxiety; depression; mood disorders; trauma; negative views of self, body or sex; poor or no sex education; believing myths about sex, historical issues like sexual or childhood abuse or neglect, attachment styles and wounding.

 Partner & relationship factors:

-Any of these can contribute to sexual problems – illness; bad personal hygiene, relationship distress; bad communication; no affection; lack of trust; jealousy; no romance; no commitment; no intimacy; no constructive conflict resolution; no companionship or fun; no respect; not feeling attracted to your partner; not good enough sensual & sexual skills; effects on you about your partner’s sexual problems; performance expectations; your responses to your own sexual problems; no appreciation and unaddressed power dynamics.
+Any of these can contribute to sexual problems – illness; bad personal hygiene, relationship distress; bad communication; no affection; lack of trust; jealousy; no romance; lack of commitment; no intimacy; lack of constructive conflict resolution; no companionship or fun; no respect; not feeling attracted to your partner; not good enough sensual & sexual skills; effects on you about your partner’s sexual problems; performance expectations; your responses to your own sexual problems; no appreciation and unaddressed power dynamics.
 All relationships have power dynamics issues, once the honeymoon phase is over.
 Addressing relationship issues is fundamental for laying the foundations for working on sexual problems.

 These can be any of the following – demands on individual and couples’ time; job responsibilities; financial worries; children; parents; not enough sleep; lack of quality time together etc.